Understanding Performance Appraisal Types: Can You Share Your Insights?

 1. ESSAY APPRAISAL METHOD

-This traditional form of appraisal, also known as “Free Form method” involves a description of the performance of an employee by his superior.
-The description is an evaluation of the performance of any individual based on the facts and often includes examples and evidences to support the information.
+This traditional form of appraisal, also known as the "Free Form method," involves a description of the performance of an employee by his superior.
+The description is an evaluation of the performance of any individual based on the facts and often includes examples and evidence to support the information.
 A major drawback of the method is the inseparability of the bias of the evaluator.

 2. STRAIGHT RANKING METHOD

 This is one of the oldest and simplest techniques of performance appraisal.
-In this method, the appraiser ranks the employees from the best to the poorest on the basis of their overall performance.
+In this method, the appraiser ranks the employees from the best to the poorest based on their overall performance.
 It is quite useful for a comparative evaluation.

 3. PAIRED COMPARISON